-With our bookkeeping services, which come as part of our service packages, clients can completely relax.
+With our bookkeeping services, which come as part of our Untangled and Unburdened service packages, or as a custom package to suit your needs, you can completely relax.
 We set your system up so everything comes into us automatically—bank statements, cell phone bills, all the accounts related to the business.
-The only things the business owner has to send in are the photos or scans of receipts, which take seconds.
+The only things you have to send in are the photos or scans of receipts, which take seconds.

 We set up the books based on the individual business, giving guidance on which items need to be categorized or explained in more detail and which don’t matter.
-Using technology, clients have real-time information at their fingertips so they can make informed financial decisions throughout the year.
+Using technology, you have real-time information at your fingertips so you can make informed financial decisions throughout the year.

-Our system also relieves clients of the burden of tracking payables.
+Our system also relieves you of the burden of tracking payables.
 Instead, we provide a weekly, monthly, or quarterly list of which payments need to be made.
-All clients have to do is click on what they want to pay and the payments are automatically dispersed.
+All you have to do is click on what you want to pay and the payments are automatically dispersed.
 Invoicing is just as easy as is handling accounts payable and payroll.

 We’ll also prepare and file your: